Labirintami/doc/docs/combobox/api/combobox_hiddenlabel_config.md

 title: hiddenLabel
 ---

-@short:
-adds a hidden label for a Combo box input that will be used while sending a form to the server
+@short: adds a hidden label for a Combo box input that will be used while sending a form to the server

-@type: boolean
+@signature: hiddenLabel?: boolean;

 @example:
 var combo = new dhx.Combobox("combo_container",{